Electronic Filing System (EFS) Summary of Filing Procedures

 Before making electronic filings with the Association, you must register.

-For new members, registration materials are included in the SLA Member Registration Package.
+For new members, registration materials are included in the SLAI Member Registration Package.

 If you are already a member, download the Member Registration Package and follow